What is an SR-22? An explainer

 • Other serious offenses, such as a hit and run and reckless driving

-SR-22s can be obtained through your insurance carrier, provided they offer it.
-If they do not, or if you are currently without insurance, you’ll need to shop around for insurance companies that do offer SR-22s and compare quotes for an insurance policy with an SR-22 endorsement.
+SR-22s can be obtained through your car insurance company, provided they offer it.
+If they do not, or if you are currently without insurance, you’ll need to shop around for an auto insurance company that do offer SR-22s and compare quotes for a car insurance policy with an SR-22 endorsement.

-Once your policy is in force and at your initial request, the carrier will file the SR-22 document with your state automatically.
-Insurance companies that market to high-risk drivers typically offer SR-22s.
-Some of the nation’s largest auto carriers also offer SR-22s.
-If you find that you are denied coverage to fulfill your SR-22 requirement, your state may be able to help you.
+If you find that you are denied car insurance coverage to fulfill your SR-22 requirement, your state may be able to help you.
 Many states have partnered with insurance companies to offer high-risk drivers in their state insurance options, though the coverage offered in this way may be higher.
 Insurance providers can also be found through the Automobile Insurance Plan Service Office (AIPSO).

 • AAA